-Representing the ISTE organization, a key IMS partner in K-12, Trina Davis reviews the evolution of the ISTE standards from an early focus on how to use the technology to how to amplify learning with technology.
-Her talk also highlights for district leaders the importance of alignment of the IMS and ISTE standards to support new learning environments.
+Representing the ISTE organization, a key 1EdTech partner in K-12, Trina Davis reviews the evolution of the ISTE standards from an early focus on how to use the technology to how to amplify learning with technology.
+Her talk also highlights for district leaders the importance of alignment of the 1EdTech and ISTE standards to support new learning environments.

 Dr. Trina Davis, Associate Professor and Director of Glasscock Island in the Department of Teaching, Learning and Culture - Texas A&M University and Past President of ISTE